If this is your first time visiting this blog, welcome to my guava blog! Ha! JK.

 - Garnish.
 I then cut guava paste into cubes and used it as a garnish which you can also do if desired.

-This fizzy elderflower guava mimosa is not only refreshingly sweet but its flavor is so unique, you won’t get enough!
+These fizzy elderflower guava mimosas are not only refreshingly sweet but their flavor is so unique that you won’t get enough!

-That’s all folks!
-Can’t wait for you to make this perfect brunch drink!
+Can’t wait for you to make this perfect drink!

 - Guava paste cubes for garnish optional

-- Into a champagne flute, pour 1/4 cup of chilled guava nectar and 1 tablespoon elderflower liqueur (or more if desired).
+- Top the champagne.
 Fill up the rest of the glass with the chilled champagne.
 Repeat for the rest of the champagne flutes.

 - Optional garnish.
 Cut guava paste into cubes, thread them into toothpicks, and use them as a garnish.
 Enjoy!